ptrcko/you-are-ok/index.md

 <section>
   <h2>Tools library</h2>
-  <p>You Are OK is a calm, neutral catalogue of CBT and TEAM-CBT tools.
-The home page now opens directly to the library so you can explore without extra steps.</p>
+  <p>You Are OK now opens directly to the tools library so you can jump straight into the exercises.</p>
   <p class="notice">Everything here is static and local.
 There is no account system, storage, or data capture in this stage.</p>
 </section>

 <section>
   <h2>Available tools</h2>
-  <p>Browse each entry to see a concise purpose statement and a placeholder description of what the tool is (and is not).</p>
+  <p>Browse each entry to see a concise purpose statement and a calm description of how the tool is meant to be used.</p>
   <ul class="summary-grid">
     <li class="summary-card">
       <h3><a href="{{ '/tools/brief-mood-survey/' | relative_url }}">Brief Mood Survey</a></h3>